WPManageNinja/paymattic-docs/docs/donation-and-product-fields/add-currency-switcher-in-wordpress-form.md

 ## Adding Currency Switcher Field

-To learn how to add the **Currency Switcher** to the Paymattic Form on your WordPress site, follow the steps with the screenshots below –

 First, go to the **All Forms** section from the **Paymattic Navbar,** choose a **Donation Form,** and click the **Pencil/Edit** icon to open the **Editor** page of that form.